-Coordinating Your Care, Even When You Need to Stay at Home with the Coronavirus
+Coordinating Your Care, Even When You are Sick at Home

-For those with (or those supporting loved ones) with diabetes, it’s important to be on the lookout for changes in health status.
-You don’t have to manage risks and treatment plan alone.
+For those with diabetes or those supporting loved ones with diabetes, it’s important to be on the lookout for changes in health status.
+You don’t have to manage risks and your treatment plan alone.
 Working with your diabetes care team can help you build (and stick with) the best plan for your whole body.
-And even if the coronavirus is keeping you at home, a “check in” visit with your care team visit might be enough to keep you on track.
+And even if you are sick at home, a check in visit with your care team can help to keep you on track.

 Who’s Who in a Diabetes Care Team?

 Ready to build your well-rounded care team?
-Start by knowing that you’re the most important member of your diabetes care team.
-Take a role in decision making and be sure to let your team know what’s your goals are.
+Start by knowing that you are the most important member of your diabetes care team.
+Take an active role in decision making and be sure to let your team know what your goals are.

-- Primary Care Provider (PCP): Who you typically see for routine medical care, including preventative care for blood pressure and cholesterol, diabetes management, and acute illness.
+- Primary Care Provider (PCP): Who you typically see for routine medical care, including regular care for high blood pressure, high cholesterol, diabetes, and illness.

-- Certified Diabetes Care and Education Specialist (CDCES): Trained to empower diabetes patients to care for their body with effective and proven techniques.
-Typically provide diabetes self-management education and support (DSMES).
+- Certified Diabetes Care and Education Specialist (CDCES): Trained to engage people with diabetes to care for their body.
+They often provide diabetes self-management education and support (DSMES) services.

-- Registered Dietitian: A nutrition expert who can help you develop an eating pattern that will support healthy blood glucose, cholesterol, and blood pressure.
+- Registered Dietitian: A nutrition expert who can help you develop an eating pattern that will support healthy blood glucose (blood sugar), cholesterol, and blood pressure.

 Additional Specialist Support: